moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-2. In the search bar, you can directly search for the perspectives by name or keywords used in a name.
+2. In the search bar, perspectives can be directly searched by name or keywords used in the name.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(46).png" alt="DPH" style="width:20rem; border: 1px solid black;" />